<< Yesterday

 1996 Benito Santiago hits a trio of home runs in his three first at-bats in the Phillies' 6-1 victory over the Cubs at Wrigley Field.
 The 31-year-old native of Ponce, Puerto Rico, also went deep in his last at-bat in yesterday's contest in Chicago, giving the Philadelphia backstop four consecutive homers in four at-bats.

 1997 Phillies hurler Curt Schilling, in a 3-2 victory at Veterans Stadium, whiffs nine Mets to become the thirteenth pitcher in major league history since 1900 to record 300 strikeouts in a season.
-The right-hander also reaches the milestone next year with Philadelphia and in 2002 with the Diamondbacks.
+The right-hander will reach the milestone again next year with Philadelphia and in 2002 with the Diamondbacks.

 1998 Tom Gordon ties Jose Mesa's major league single-season record established in 1995 with his 38th consecutive save.
 The 30-year-old right-handed closer also set a franchise mark with his 41st save when the Red Sox beat Baltimore, 4-3.